 Let’s see where you can run shell scripts online.

 1. LeetCode Playground

-LeetCode is a popular platform for learning to code.
+LeetCode is a popular learning platform for coders.
 They have coding exercises in many programming languages.

 LeetCode gives you a ‘playground’ to run code online.
 A good enough tool for running some bash script and seeing how it behaves.